united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/datavisualization.md

 In the following step, we will delve into the process of visualizing the data.
 This chapter focuses on the construction of dashboards using Grafana.
-One dashboard will be crafted around the OPC_UA data source, and the other will be centered on the Node-RED flow, both of which were established in the previous chapter.
+One dashboard will be crafted around the OPC-UA data source, and the other will be centered on the Node-RED flow, both of which were established in the previous chapter.